 The first step towards avoiding cleanup duty and creating business impact is to get the contract data in order — in a centralized place where everyone who needs it has instant access.

 For a lot of companies who are starting out with contract data management, this may be a more homegrown solution made with a variety of tools such as spreadsheets and Google Drive folders.
-Others may opt to directly onboard a contract management software to enable contract data management instead.
+Others may opt to directly onboard a contract data management system or CLM software instead.

 “It's good for a SaaS lawyer to be tech-savvy because it helps to know what tools are at your disposal and how to use them best.
 Go to the people who know how to use these tools well and ask them if it's possible to set up the workflows/automations you want within them.”